uynap/batRun/README.md

 * Worker: A group of workers are working together for one work.
 Each worker is run in a goroutine.

 ## Features
-**Support Multiple-producer and Multiple-work chain**

-As the graph shows above, batRun supports multiple producers to generate task.
+**Support Multiple-producer and Multiple-work chain**: As the graph shows above, batRun supports multiple producers to generate task.

-**Multiple workers for each work**

-You can set the quantity of workers for each work.
+**Multiple workers for each work**: You can set the quantity of workers for each work.

 **Support timeout for each task**